scbirlab/nf-ont-sbrnaseq/README.md

 You need to have Nextflow and either `conda` or `mamba` installed on your system.
 If possible, use `mamba` because it will be faster.

 You will also need the `guppy` basecaller from Oxford Nanopore.
 It can be downloaded from their [community site](https://community.nanoporetech.com/downloads).
-Whn you've installed it, `guppy_path` is a required parameter of the pipeline.
+When you've installed it, `guppy_path` is a required parameter of the pipeline.

 ### Reference genome and genome annotations